dariotoman/website/_pages/teaching/eco368/eco368_IV_behaviour/paper_review_II.md

 ## Example of IV: Voors et al. (2012)

 - **Goal:** Assess the effect of conflict exposure on behaviour
-- **Potential Endogeneity:** Exposure to conflict may be correlated with unobserved characteristics
+- **Endogeneity Problem:** Exposure to conflict may be correlated with unobserved characteristics
 <br></br>
 - **Proposed IV**: Distance from capital city